csci5117s24/Ajay-cloudinary-tech-share/README.md

 Next, we will create an initializeCloudinaryWidget function to initialize the CloudinaryUploadWidget when the script has been successfully loaded. <br>
 ![Script Check](/public/cloudinary-script.PNG)

 Once the script has been loaded, we use the command window.cloudinary.createUploadWidget, with our preset uwConfig.
-Whenever an image is successfully uploaded, publicId will be set and we will have access to the image information.
+Whenever an image is successfully uploaded, publicId will be set and we will have access to the image information.<br>
 ![Initialize Widget](/public/cloudinary-init.PNG)

 Then, we will add an event listener to the widget to ensure the Cloudinary upload widget is properly opened on button click for asset uploads.<br>